kshitizkhanal7/Aerogami/README.md

 # Aerogami: The Art and Science of Aerodynamics using Paper Planes
 Rationale:

 Do you know how birds and planes fly?
 If you do, can you explain it to a 10 year old?
 Mostly, only those with a background in engineering and physics clearly understand how things fly.
 Only a few of them can explain it in purely non-technical terms.
+Is Aerodynamics really that complex that you cannot teach it to a middle-school student?
 What if a person with a background in philosophy wants to learn how things fly?
 Are the resources available in the first page of Google good enough?

 Introduction: